Lyuji282/VRChat-Avatars-3.0/README.md

   <summary>Install notes</summary>

 > Testing in Unity requires the 3.0 Emulator by Lyuma.
 >
 > Merge the FX controller to your own FX controller, using the Avatars 3.0 Manager tool.
 >
-> "GrabFX" is a synced parameter, so click the checkbox within the tool to add it to your avatar's parameter asset.
+> "LeftGrabFX" and "RightGrabFX" are synced parameters, so click the checkbox within the tool to add them to your avatar's parameter asset.
+If you are using only one hand, sync only that parameter.
 >
 > The Grab FX.prefab should go to the base of your Unity scene, which will give it base Unity scaling.
 >
 > Unpack the prefab by right-clicking it and move the prefab to base of your avatar.
 >
-> Expand the prefab, and locate Grab FX/GrabTarget.
-GrabTarget is what you use for touching.
-Move it to an appropriate spot in your hierarchy.
+> Review the hierarchy under Grab FX/Items.
+Each numbered hierarchy has a Container.
+Place your item prop in a Container.
 >
-> Grab FX/ColliderTarget is a box collider that represents the area you need to touch.
-Move it outside of the prefab to an appropriate spot in your hierarchy.
-Scale it as needed.
+> Enable the Box object under Grab FX/Colliders that corresponds to your item.
+The Cube under each Box object is for visualization, and can be deleted after setup.
 >
-> Grab FX/Container will be weighted between GrabTarget and ColliderTarget as they touch.
-Replace the Cube under the Container with your own objects, and fix transforms as needed.

-</details>

-<details>
-  <summary>導入手順</summary>

-> ※Unity内でテストプレイする場合はLyumaさん作成の3.0エミュレーターが必要となります。
+> Scale the Box object, and adjust the transforms of your Container(not the Box), until the Box covers the handle of your item.
 >
-> アバター3.0のManager toolを使用し、FX controllerを自身のFX controllerとマージしてください。
+> In Grab FX/Targets there will be a Item#Target that corresponds to your item.
+This represents your item's starting transforms while not grabbed.
+Move this object anywhere in your hierarchy, and adjust the transforms until your item is where you want it.
 >
-> "GrabFX"は同期型のパラメターなのでアバターのパラメターに追加する場合はツール内でチェックを入れてください。
+> Select the numbered object for your Container.
+There will be a parent constraint.
+Set the Item#Target source weight to 0.
+Set the LeftTarget source weight to 1.
 >
-> Grab FX.prefabはUnity sceneのベース（一番下）に置くとbase Unityのスケールが使用できます。
+> Place the Grab FX/Targets/LeftTarget object under your left wrist bone and adjust the transforms until your item appears correctly in your hand.
 >
-> Prefabを右クリックして"Unpack the prefab"を選択してからプレハブごとアバターのベースに追加してください。
+> Set the LeftTarget source weight back to 0 and repeat a similar process for the RightTarget.
+When finished, set the source weights back to their defaults.
+Item#Target 1, LeftTarget 0, RightTarget 0.
 >
-> Prefabを開き、Grab FX/GrabTargetを探し、ヒエラルキーの任意の場所に設置してください。GrabTargetはタッチに使います。
+> Hierarchies in Grab FX/Items will be weighted to the LeftTarget or RightTarget as those target objects touch an enabled Box from Grab FX/Colliders.
 >
-> Grab FX/ColliderTargetは触る対象用のボックスコライダーです。Prefab外の任意の場所に移動させてください。必要にリサイズ可です。
+> Review the handleLeftGrab and handleRightGrab layers that were merged into your FX controller.
 >
+> If you do not need one of these layers, delete it.
+If you want to prevent a certain hand from grabbing a certain item, select the Idle state and mute the "to" transition for your item number.
+>
+> If you want to make the prefab smaller, delete what you will not use.

+</details>

+<details>
+  <summary>導入手順</summary>

-> Grab FX/ContainerはGrabTargetとColliderTargetが触れている間にウエイトを設定します。Container内のCubeを任意のオブジェクトに置き換え、必要に応じて大きさを調整してください。
+> WIP

 </details>